Short stay visa for tourism, business or family visit

 Applications cannot be processed more than 3 months ahead of time.

-All ID/passeport documents and visas must be provided with one photocopy.
+All ID/passeport and visas must be provided with one photocopy to avoid any rejection.

 1. Original passport or travel document (+ ONE COPY of the identity pages).
 Your passport must have been issued less than 10 years ago, be valid for at least three months after your return to the US and have at least 2 blank visas pages left.